-What Business Property is Taxable?
+What Types of Property are Taxable?

 The Commercial Property Division of the Assessor's office assesses the land and real property structures to the land owner, and the Business Personal Property Division assesses the remaining taxable business property (outlined above) to the owner of the business.

 You may receive a partial or full exemption if the property is solely used by a church, college, cemetery, museum, school, or library or if the property is owned by a non-profit, religious, charitable, scientific, or hospital corporation.

 NOTE: If you qualify for an exemption, you MUST still file a Business Property Statement annually.

 Every year around March 1st, the Assessor will send a request to file the Business Property Statement or the Agricultural Property Statement.
 Any business having property with an aggregate cost of $100,000 or more is required to file a business property statement, even if one was not requested by the Assessor.
 The form should be filled out and returned by April 1st.